sebastianspicker/HumanizedSeleniumScraper/README.md

 # HumanizedSeleniumScraper
-A Python script that automates "human-like" Google searches with Selenium, including subpage BFS,  robust cookie banner handling, address/keyword checks, and phone/email detection.

-# Humanized-Selenium-Google-Scraper

-A Python-based project aiming to scrape Google search results **as humanly as possible** using Selenium.
+A Python-based project aiming to scrape Google search results **as humanly as possible** using Selenium including subpage BFS,  robust cookie banner handling, address/keyword checks, and phone/email detection.
 This script types queries character by character, randomly moves the mouse, handles cookie banners, explores subpages up to a defined depth, and attempts to detect phone numbers/emails (including obfuscated ones).
 It also includes address/keyword checks to deem pages "relevant."

 ---